Tariq Nasheed

 Tariq Nasheed is an American film producer and internet personality.
 He is best known for his Hidden Colors film series, as well as his commentary and promotion of conspiracy theories on social media.
+He coined the English-language term "Foundational Black American" (FBA) in January 2019, to describe descendants of Africans enslaved in the United States.

 Early life

 Nasheed was born in Detroit, Michigan, and spent most of his youth in Birmingham, Alabama.

 Career

 In 1991, Nasheed moved to Los Angeles, where he began his career as a rapper and later as a dating expert under the "K-Flex" persona, before transitioning into documentary filmmaking.
 Many of his dating books give instructions on how to be a pickup artist.

 In 2000, Nasheed had his first acting credit in the mockumentary TV series The Awful Truth by Michael Moore in the second-season episode "Taxi Driver", where he interviewed politicians in Washington, D.C. about allegations of taking money from lobbyists, including Mark Pfeifle, who served as deputy communications director to then-presidential candidate George W. Bush, U.S. representative Tom Lantos, and political campaigner Nick Nyhart of Every Voice.

 Nasheed produced the 2011 documentary film Hidden Colors: The Untold History of People of Aboriginal, Moor, and African Descent.
 Nasheed's follow-up film and DVD, Hidden Colors 2: The Triumph of Melanin, was released in 2012.

 In 2013, Nasheed released the horror film The Eugenist, which he also wrote and directed.
 In 2014, he released Hidden Colors 3: The Rules of Racism and co-produced Da Sweet Blood of Jesus (a remake of the 1973 movie Ganja & Hess) with director Spike Lee.

-In 2015, Nasheed was an associate producer in the short documentary film Wilmington on Fire, about the 1898 Wilmington Massacre.
+In 2015, Nasheed was an associate producer in the short documentary film Wilmington on Fire, about the 1898 Wilmington massacre.

 In 2023 Nasheed opened the Hidden History Museum in Los Angeles.
 The museum features current and historical Black figures.